The Mengerian Stress Index: From Spec to Live Dashboard

 ENVti=Ptmkt,iNAVtiNAVti×100%\text{ENV}^{i}_t = \frac{|P^{\text{mkt},i}_t - \text{NAV}^i_t|}{\text{NAV}^i_t} \times 100\%

-with ii indexing the panel and NAVti\text{NAV}^i_t taken at the official 4:00 PM ET close.
-Intraday discounts can be computed against the indicative NAV (iNAV) published every 15 seconds during the trading day for additional resolution.
+with ii indexing the panel and NAVti\text{NAV}^i_t taken at the official close.
+Intraday discounts can be computed against the indicative NAV (iNAV) for additional resolution when the underlying market is open.

 The composite Mengerian Stress Index

-MSIt=k=15wkZt(k)\text{MSI}_t = \sum_{k=1}^{5} w_k \cdot Z^{(k)}_t
+MSIt=kwkZt(k)\text{MSI}_t = \sum_{k} w_k \cdot Z^{(k)}_t

-Mengerian Stress Index dashboard mock-up: dark analytical UI on navy, five horizontal gauge meters labeled PPP, OTROFF, RHD, CCB, ENV with needle positions in yellow-amber, composite MSI readout large at top "1.15" in cream, subtle grid, Bloomberg-terminal meets classical economics journal aesthetic, no live trademarked logos.
+Mengerian Stress Index dashboard mock-up: dark analytical UI on navy, horizontal gauge meters labeled PPP, OTROFF, RHD, CCB, ENV with needle positions in yellow-amber, composite MSI readout large at top in cream, subtle grid, Bloomberg-terminal meets classical economics journal aesthetic, no live trademarked logos.

 Marketability half-life: regime classification